Robert Bush noon, July 27

 Inception: San Diego, 2006

-Parker & the Numberman is a hip-hop trio featuring Jack King, Jamal Smith, and Brandon Zamudio.
+Parker & the Numberman began a hip-hop trio featuring Jack King, Jamal Smith (aka 1019), and Brandon Zamudio.
 According to the band, “The proclaimed college graduates would contribute to Negro advancement by grabbing the bull by the horns and leading the uneducated masses to the Promised Land.
 Du Bois dubbed the future leaders the Talented Tenth.”

 The group says its aim is to create “socially relevant tracks aimed squarely at the average Joe.”
 In 2011, they released a seven-video DVD documentary called Lorna Doone, as well as an EP called Shortbread and another DVD called Shortbread: The Movie.